Bartender

 Are bartenders paid through tips only, or is there some hourly wage paid as well?

-Asked by greymat almost 12 years ago
+Asked by greymat over 12 years ago

 Depends.
 I've worked off the books on tips only and I've worked on the books in some of the bigger bars.